NotsoanoNimus/OrchidOS_x86/docs/SHELL_MODE.md

 ### Video Mode / Graphics
 By default, orchid is set to load into _SHELL_MODE_, VGA BIOS mode 03h (80*25 text), if it cannot obtain a proper VESA signature, or find a supported video mode.
 ### Graphical Mode
 Orchid _tentatively_ chooses a graphical mode from a selection of standards, mainly seeking support for video mode **0x118**, which is a widely-supported **1024x768** mode, with 24bpp/32bpp support.
+This works on 90% of tested systems for drawing primitive shapes.
+If you're intersted in testing it, check out the **BOOT_ST2.asm** file and search for the single line to _uncomment_ to access the VESA mode on your PC.

 ## Parser
 ### Arguments